 As mentioned earlier, the noncoverage rate for PIAAC, combined over all stages of sampling, may not exceed 5% (standard 4.1.2), and thus the sampling frames for each country were required to include 95% or more of the standard PIAAC target population.
 All exclusions to the core PIAAC target population, whether or not they exceed the threshold, were reviewed by the Consortium.
 Exclusions are acceptable only if they occur because of operational or resource considerations such as excluding persons in hard-to-reach areas.
 The Consortium asked that each country identify to the extent possible exclusions before sample selection.
 Adjustments for any noncoverage of the target population in each country was made through benchmarking during the weighting process (see Chapter 15).
-A complete list of exclusions for countries using population registries is presented in Table 14-6; Table 14-7 includes a similar list for countries not using population registries.
+A complete list of exclusions for countries using population registries is presented in Tables 14.6a and 14.6b; Tables 14.7a and 14.7b include a similar list for countries not using population registries.
+Note the noncoverage rate in the tables accounts for excluded subpopulations such as undocumented immigrants or noninstitutionalized collective DUs.
+Other exclusions that will occur as a natural part of the survey process are not included in the expected noncoverage rate.